OnapleRPG/Itemizer/README.md

     * *armorToughness*
     * *attackSpeed*
     * *luck*
-If you wnat more details about *AttributeModifiers* check the Minecraft [wiki](https://minecraft.gamepedia.com/Attribute)
+If you want more details about *AttributeModifiers* check the Minecraft [wiki](https://minecraft.gamepedia.com/Attribute)

 ## Installation